PangChung/SpatialScalePrecipExtremes/README.md

-## The code in this repository is accompanying the paper "Are spatial precipitation extremes becoming more intense, wider, or both?
-An extreme-value perspective"
+## The code in this repository is accompanying the paper "Spatial modeling and future projection of extreme precipitation extents"